mbegur/myVibes/docs/README.md

 ## Minimum Viable Product

 myVibes, inspired by SoundCloud, is a web application  built using Ruby on Rails and React/Redux.
-By the end of Week 9 this app will at least include the following criteria with smooth, bug-free navigation, seed data, and satisfactory CSS styling:
+By the end of this project this app will at least include the following criteria with smooth, bug-free navigation, seed data, and satisfactory CSS styling:

 - [ ] Production README
 - [ ] Hosting on Heroku